 Improvements in Gutenberg

-Of course, in addition to new blocks, there are also a lot of improvements in the editor Gutenberg.
+Of course, in addition to new blocks, there are also a lot of improvements in the Gutenberg editor.
 We will also look at these in detail.

 Easier text selection across multiple blocks